danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### To-Do List

-- [ ] Implement dynamic tags section
+- [ ] Create ArticlePreview component, as ArticlePreviews is very cluttered!
-- [ ] Turn tags into links to Tag page
 - [ ] Styling of active nav link
+- [ ] Style the Error page
 - [ ] Style tags & authors pages
 - [ ] Replace the word 'author' with 'writer' everywhere for consistency
 - [ ] Make the site responsive